Skip Navigation LinksResource-Guide-for-Pharmacies-to-Prevent-Delayed-COVID-19-Treatment

 Resource Guide for Pharmacies to Prevent Delayed COVID-19 Treatment

-As we are likely to continue to see periodic surges of COVID-19 cases, it is important to remain up-to-date on the latest clinical guidance to ensure patients receive appropriate and timely access to highly effective COVID-19 treatment.
-Pharmacies and pharmacists should be aware they may see a rise in prescriptions for COVID-19 medications for a number of reasons including:
+As we are likely to continue to see periodic surges of COVID-19 cases, it is important to remain up to date with CDC’s Clinical Course: Progression, Management, and Treatment and COVID-19 Treatment Clinical Care for Outpatients to ensure patients receive appropriate and timely access to highly effective COVID-19 treatment.
+Pharmacies and pharmacists should be aware that they may see a rise in prescriptions for COVID-19 medications for a number of reasons including:

 • All Facility Letter (AFL) for Skilled Nursing facility (SNF) residents AFL 23-29 that provides guidance and resources for evaluating, prescribing, and obtaining COVID-19 therapeutics for SNF residents.
 AFL 23-29 supersedes AFL 22-20.

-• All other AFLS including those relating to COVID-19 therapeutics may be accessed at the All Facilities Letters – Library.
-CDPH health advisories related to respiratory viruses including COVID-19, can be found in the health advisories page.
+• CDPH health advisories related to respiratory viruses including COVID-19, can be found in the CDPH California Health Alert Network (CAHAN) page.

-• After November 11, 2023, most insurance plans will cover COVID-19 treatment.
-Persons who do not have a healthcare provider should use the COVID-19 Test-to-Treat-Locator.
+• Most insurance plans still cover COVID-19 treatment.
+Persons who do not have a healthcare provider should use the COVID-19 Test-to-Treat-Locator or call CDPH (916) 558-1784 for assistance.

 • For insurance plans that allow patients to pick up tests at pharmacies within their network free of charge, including Medi-Cal, pharmacists should write an order for the COVID-19 tests and submit the claim as a pharmacy benefit.

-• If tests are not covered by insurance at point of sale in the pharmacy, patients may elect to pay at the counter and submit a claim for reimbursement from their insurance company directly.
+• If tests are not covered by insurance at point of sale in the pharmacy, patients may elect to pay at the counter and submit a claim for possible reimbursement from their insurance company directly.
+Patients should contact the insurance carrier for specific details.

 Pharmacies should maintain an adequate supply of COVID-19 oral antivirals during seasonal surges.